S-charlo/550_final/README.md

 `code/3_render_report.R` - renders the `final_report.Rmd`

+# Project Environment
+To restore the package environment run `make install` in the terminal to restore the package library.
+This rule installs the renv package and sets up project library with all relevant packages in a `renv.lock` file.

 # Code for data cleaning

 `code/0_load_pre_data.R` - loads and cleans data for the outcome (food